pinkfrangipani/SWEN303/pt1-report.md

 Throughout the group, we found out that many personas were similar and diverse in many ways.
 Our different personas were similar in terms of their goals and habits.
 This was beneficial as we could tweak and combine different aspects in our personas.
 The similarities also meant that we had a consensus with attributes that we valued and agreed upon.

 It was also necessary to focus on differences among our selection.
 A necessary part was to cover a wide range of needs for our system.
 This meant validating how generalised our personas were.
 If our personas were too similar, our system would be built around only those personas.
 Therefore, excluding potential users with diverse traits.
 Through our discussion, we found that our personas were different in terms of abilities, resilience, and weaknesses.
 This meant that we had a range of attributes that our system needed to assist with.

+We selected two student personas; Rebecca and Dennis, that were created by Te Ata.
+We felt that Rebecca and Dennis captured two individuals with a different lifestyle and approach to their studies.
+Both of their goals are to succeed in their courses to achieve their dream careers.
+The SQS is a system that they use to understand course content.
+Dennis is characterised as a busy student that finds it difficult to manage his time.
+Rebecca is Dennis is categorised as an individual with low organisation whereas Rebecca is categorised as highly organised.
+We correlated how organised an individual is to their usage of the system which may represent two archetypes of individuals.

+We also selected Jane's Elizabeth and Justin's Steven personas.
+With Elizabeth, she has a goal of pursuing an academic career with an emphasis on helping her peers.
+She is characterised as an individual that does not have much experience with a student questioning platform but enjoys teaching and tutoring.
+The SQS is the perfect platform to practice her teaching skills in creating questions and explanations.
+Steven is a lecturer that primarily uses the SQS to provide his students with a platform where they can help each other in demonstrating knowledge of taught content in his course.
+He wishes to make sure that the students are using the system properly in a safe and collaborative environment.
+His goal is to maximise the quality of his teaching resources and academic research while minimising effort.

+Through this selection process, we believe that we found a diverse range of personas but are also general enough to capture a large number of similar users while minimising our biases.
+We have selected personas with different goals, attitudes and motivations that users of the SQS may relate to so the SQS can help them and their needs.

 ## Scenarios/Use cases